 In May 2018, the GoA followed through on the BRWG’s recommendation and committed to fund further study of the Bow Basin Water Management Options.

 What’s happening now with the Bow Basin Water Management Options study?

-In November 2019, GoA awarded a contract to Wood Canada Limited (“Wood”) to conduct the conceptual assessment (phase 1) of these three schemes (Glenbow, Morley, Expanded Ghost) for flood and drought mitigation.
+In November 2019, GoA awarded a contract to Wood Canada Limited (Wood) to conduct the conceptual assessment (phase 1) of these three schemes (Glenbow, Morley, Expanded Ghost) for flood and drought mitigation.
 Potential selection and implementation of a reservoir option on the Bow River will occur in four phases from assessment through to construction.
-Details about the project and study area are available on the AEP website.
+Details about the project (renamed to the Bow River Reservoir Options study or BRRO) are available on the BRRO website.